directus-labs/guest-authoring/copy-this-template-directory/index.md

 - Node 10 - "Condition"

 The flow is in the branch "item not found".
-So, if action was to Update item, then create item is required (in next node)
+So, if the action was to Update an item, then creating item is required (in the next node)

 ![node 10](/copy-this-template-directory/directus_flow_4_10.png "node 10")